UbiquityRobotics/learn/setup/networking/networking.md

 * Internet Cable Strategy:
   This method uses a physical internet cable to connect between your local network and the robot computer.
-Most people have spare internet cables lying around.
-The bigger issue is that not all people have an accessible internet port.
+Be aware that not all computers have an internet port.
+If you have a physical internet port near your robot that supports DHCP so an IP address can be assigned and you have a class 5 or better internet cable you can plug that into the LAN port on the Magni computer for network access.

 * Robot Access Point Strategy:
   This method just requires a laptop.
 There are more steps involved and if something